AztecProtocol/aztec-v1-specification/README.md

 6. SDK relays the signed transaction to the selected GSN relayer
 7. GSN relayer sends the transaction which calls the appropriate method on the `AccountRegistry.sol` contract e.g. `deposit()` or `confidentialTransferFrom()`

+## Potential issues to be aware of
+The `AccountRegistry` behaviour contract has two issues related to potential front running attacks: https://github.com/AztecProtocol/AZTEC/issues/456 and https://github.com/AztecProtocol/AZTEC/issues/461.
+Both concern potential front-running attacks: the first to block a correct deployment, and the second to tip off an attacker that a user's key has been compromised.

+### 1) Front-running to block a correct deployment: https://github.com/AztecProtocol/AZTEC/issues/456
+As explained in the linked issue, initializing the `Behaviour20200106.sol` contract requires that the `initialize()` method is called.
+There is no access permission on this function, so it is callable by any address.
+This means that an attacker could potentially front-run a legitimate initialisation call and supply bogus parameters.

+This would prevent the contract from being used as intended, but given that the method is protected by an `initializer` modifier (so it can only be called once), this attack would be known and another deployment could proceed.
+As outlined in the issue, extra gas should be used on deploy when calling the `initalize()` method.

+### 2) Front-running in the case of key compromise: https://github.com/AztecProtocol/AZTEC/issues/461
+The linked issue details a potential front running attack on the `registerAZTECExtension()` function that is possible in the event of a user key compromise.

+This function registers a user's Ethereum address alongside an `_AZTECaddress`.
+In the case that the private key to the `AZTECaddress` is compromised, the user would likely re-register by calling `registerAZTECExtension()` with a different linked `AZTECaddress`.
+An attacker may see this unconfirmed transaction, be tipped off that a key was compromised as a result, and so front-run calls to other functions such as `deposit()`.

+As the linked issue points out, extra gas should be used when calling `registerAZTECExtension()` in the case of a key compromise.

 ## Upgradeability pattern
 To facilitate the potential future addition of other methods whereby AZTEC users can be registered and possible contract purpose expansion, `AccountRegistry.sol` is upgradeable.